htotoo/DarkMesh/README.md

 - PKI poision: Advertises the node (selected or random) PKI with a replaced one.
 Making othesr see the node in red.
 - DDOS: takes down the mesh network making it unusable.
 Recovers after stopped the attack. (as a side effect new nodes will appear)

-> **Disclaimer:**
+> [!IMPORTANT]
-> This project is intended for educational purposes only.
+This project is intended for educational purposes only.
 Use it exclusively in controlled environments and **only** with explicit permission from all parties involved.
->
-> Meshtastic is an excellent open-source project.
+Meshtastic is an excellent open-source project.
 Please respect its community and users—do not use this tool to cause harm or disrupt any Meshtastic networks.